Nursing Homes Vs. In Home Care In Zeeland, MI

 While nursing homes may provide great services for a number of seniors, researchers found that the vast majority (upwards of 95 percent) of seniors do not wish to leave their home.
 Even if they face physical, mental, or emotional challenges, these seniors want to age in place.
 In home care can make this possible.

-The greatest difference between a nursing home and in home care, apart from the location, is the level of personalized service.
+The greatest difference between a nursing home and in home senior care, apart from the location, is the level of personalized service.
 Nursing homes have lots of patients and each requires significant care and supervision.
 In home care providers have just the senior to take care of, thus they become the sole focus of each activity, conversation, and discussion.
 In addition to the personalization of care, in home care also affords seniors the ability to remain independent and free while enjoying the comforts of their own furnishings, amenities, and memories.
 This reduces stress and anxiety while increasing a senior's sense of well-being and overall quality of life.

 In short, there are times when a nursing home is the right choice for a senior with advanced medical needs that cannot be safely provided for at home.
 With the many advances in in-home care, however, the necessity of a nursing home stay is becoming more and more infrequent.